pingfu/pingfu.github.io/_posts/2014-07-28-server-room-build-part-2.md

 - [Part 5 — Live, Patched, and Moved In](/server-room-build-part-5)
 {:.series-nav}

 Five days on from part 1 (28 July 2014).
-The shell is ready, but before the racks can go in we need a carrier circuit, cable pathways, and somewhere for the building services to politely move out of the way.
+The shell is ready, but before the racks can go in we need a carrier circuit, cable pathways, and somewhere to push the existing building services out of the way.

 <figure>
   <img src="/uploads/fitout/2014-07-28/1.jpg" alt="The plant room splice point where OpenReach hand off our fibre">